Louise Nevelson: 1899–1920s: Early life

-Artistic career

-1930s
+1930s: Study and experimentation

-Starting in 1929, Nevelson studied art full-time under Kenneth Hayes Miller and Kimon Nicolaides at the Art Students League.
+Starting in 1929, Nevelson studied art full-time at the Art Students League.
 Nevelson credited an exhibition of Noh kimono at the Metropolitan Museum of Art as a catalyst for her to study art further.
-In 1931 she sent her son Mike to live with family and went to Europe, paying for the trip by selling a diamond bracelet that her now ex-husband had given her on the occasion of Mike's birth.
+In 1931, she sent her son Mike to live with family and went to Europe, paying for the trip by selling a diamond bracelet that her now ex-husband had given her on the occasion of Mike's birth.
 In Munich she studied with Hans Hofmann before visiting Italy and France.
-Returning to New York in 1932 she once again studied under Hofmann, who was serving as a guest instructor at the Art Students League.
+Returning to New York in 1932 she once again studied at the Art Students League.
 She met Diego Rivera in 1933 and worked as his assistant on his mural Man at the Crossroads at Rockefeller Plaza.
 The two had an affair which caused a rift between Nevelson and Rivera's wife, Frida Kahlo, an artist Nevelson greatly admired.
-Shortly thereafter, Nevelson started taking Chaim Gross's sculpture classes at the Educational Alliance.
+Shortly thereafter, Nevelson started taking sculpture classes at the Educational Alliance.

 Nevelson continued to experiment with other artistic mediums, including lithography and etching, but decided to focus on sculpture.
 Her early works were created from plaster, clay and tattistone.
 During the 1930s Nevelson began exhibiting her work in group shows.
 In 1935, she taught mural painting at the Madison Square Boys and Girls Club in Brooklyn as part of the Works Progress Administration (WPA).
 She worked for the WPA in the easel painting and sculpture divisions until 1939.
-In 1936 Nevelson won her first sculpture competition at the A.C.A Galleries in New York.
-For several years, the impoverished Nevelson and her son walked through the streets gathering wood to burn in their fireplace to keep warm; the firewood she found served as the starting point for the art that made her famous.
+In 1936, Nevelson won her first sculpture competition at the A.C.A Galleries in New York.
+For several years, the impoverished Nevelson and her son walked through the streets gathering wood to burn in their fireplace.
+This firewood served as the starting point for the art that made her famous.
 Her work during the 1930s explored sculpture, painting and drawing.
-Early ink and pencil drawings of nudes show the same fluidity seen in the works of Henri Matisse.
-Nevelson also created terra-cotta semi-abstract animals and oil paintings.
+Nevelson also created ink and pencil drawings, terra-cotta semi-abstract animals and oil paintings.